ramsafin/ros-courses-2018/README.md

 This course is intended for newbies in Robot Operating System Framework.

-The most preferred way of clonning this repo is to create a catkin workspace:
+The most preferred way of getting started with this repo is to create a catkin workspace:
 ```shell
 # workspace will located at ~/catkin_ws
 git clone <repo_url> ~/catkin_ws